Modding a Flashforge Guider II 3D Printer - Part 1

 and INDEX

 For my printer, I did this modification for the X-, Y- and Z-axis drivers (bottom row), but not for the extruder driver (top module).
-Replacing the latter may be possible by re-wiring the extruder stepper cable in the extruder head, but I didn’t go for that and don’t have any experience with it.
+Replacing the latter may be possible by re-wiring the extruder stepper cable in the extruder head, but I didn’t go for that and don’t have any first-hand experience with it.

 Side note: according to another user in the previously mentioned Reddit post on the silent stepper driver mod, at least some Guider IIs